Often-times music enthusiasts ask me, what is the difference between mixing and mastering?

 In audio mixing, balancing of tracks is the most important process.
 The overall quality of the tracks actually depends on how the volume and pans of the tracks are balanced in the mix.

 In this process, a mix engineer adjusts the volume and left-right panning of individual tracks concerning other tracks so that the different instruments could get the room in the mix.
+This process is called stereo imaging.

 There are several techniques used to obtain the perfect balance.